 Melbourne Fringe democratises the arts.
 Our vision is cultural democracy – empowering anyone to realise their right to creative expression.
 We support the development and presentation of artworks by, with and for Melbourne’s citizens, running the annual Melbourne Fringe Festival, the year-round venue Fringe Common Rooms at Trades Hall, and a range of arts sector leadership programs.

 We have evolved across our 37 years, beginning in 1982 as the Fringe Art Network.
 While we stay committed to our roots – a collaborative encouraging, representing and uniting artists of all disciplines – we have matured to become one of our state’s most significant arts organisations that supports the generation of new work, discovering artists and new ideas.
 We work year-round as educators, promoters, and creators.
 We are supporters, we are challengers, we rock the boat and we question the status quo.

 How do we do that?
 Read on.

 Our open access Festival champions cultural democracy – art for anyone.
-We celebrate freedom of artistic expression, we take voices from the margins and amplify them across the city.
+We celebrate freedom of artistic expression, taking voices from the margins and amplifying them across the city.
 Fringe embraces risk through our uncurated festival which supports anyone to participate.